 Jesus’ “first-fruit” resurrection occurred in “the end of the age” (Hebrews 9:26).
 Clearly, this was not at the end of the Christian Age.
 Jesus appeared in the end of the Mosaic Age.
 Would the first-fruit be at the end of one age, but the harvest be at the end of a different age thousands of years later?
 The first-fruit and the harvest are never in different “seasons!”
 Such a suggestion is disjunctive to say the very least.
 The word “first-fruits” demands that harvest is near!

-In Matthew 13:38-40 Jesus said, "harvest is the end of this age."
+In Matthew 13:38-40 Jesus said “harvest is the end of this age.”
 Jesus was living in the Mosaic Age when he said this.
-He said the harvest would be at the end of the age in which he was living — not at the end of "the age to come."
-Since Jesus was the first-fruits of the resurrection, at the end of the Mosaic Age, and since he predicted the harvest would be at the end of that age, the harvest was to be at the end of the Mosaic Age — not at "the end of time."
+He said the harvest would be at the end of the age in which he was living–not at the end of “the age to come!”

 Jesus and John agree.
 Jesus said the harvest would be at the end of the age in which he was living.
 The end of that age was at the fall of Jerusalem in A.D.
 70 (Matthew 24:3, 29-34).
-John said the harvest/resurrection would be when Babylon — the city that crucified the Lord — was judged.
+John said harvest/resurrection would be when Babylon-the city that crucified the Lord-was judged.
 That was in A.D.
 70.